mike-degreat/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # Shell, standard i/o Redirections and filter
 ******
-0. 0-hello_world: script that prints “Hello, World”, followed by a new line to the standard output.\n
+0. 0-hello_world: script that prints “Hello, World”, followed by a new line to the standard output.
 1. 1-confused_smiley: script that displays a confused smiley.